stevedekorte/strvct.net/README.md

-# Strvct Overview
+# Strvct

+## Abstract

+Strvct is a JavaScript framework for creating low-code, full-featured client-side web applications in which only the domain model objects need to be defined.
+It is implemented as a hybrid Miller column user interface on top of naked objects with transparent persistence, where all synchronization between these layers is handled automatically.While Strvct's runtime-generated user interfaces may not be suitable for highly specialized applications like games or graphic design tools, it works well for a wide range of standard web applications and can significantly reduce development time for many common use cases.

+Instance variable annotations on a common model base class are used to support automatic synchronization (via mutation tracking and notifications) between the model and the storage and user interface layers.
+A unique view system based on hierarchical Miller Columns whose orientation can be changed at each level is used to provide a scalable and flexible UI navigation and presentation system.

+## Introduction

-Applications are typically composed of 3 layers:
+Applications are typically composed of 3 layers: UI, Model, and Storage.
+Much of the code (and potential bugs) that make up the custom code in complex real world applications is the "glue" code that synchronizes these layers.

-- UI
-- Model
-- Storage

 The basic idea of Strvct is to put enough meta-information in the model layer to allow for the UI and Storage layers (and the synchronization between all 3 layers) to be handled automatically.
-Effectively, you write the model and the rest is handled for you.
+So you write the model and the rest is handled for you (though you can add custom views if needed).
 This involves choosing uniform but flexible building blocks for each of the layers.

 ## Terminology